dzchoi/Lazy-evaluated-matrix-module/README.md

 ~~~
 Note that `3 * A` and `3 * std::move(A)` computes and creates an immutable matrix as an rvalue reference, which is then passed to the move constructor of `matrix<T>`.
 The `operator*()` actually distinguishes lvalue reference and rvalue reference for its second argument, and if it is lvalue reference, `operator*()` copies thunk(s) from it to build the resulting matrix, whereas if rvalue reference, `operator*()` simply moves (i.e, recycles) those thunk(s).

-`matrix<T>` has rich set of constructors other than copy and move constructors, which you can make use of to create your own functions.
+`matrix<T>` has rich set of constructors besides copy and move constructors, which you can make use of to create your own functions.
 For example, `Id(n)` and `transpose(A)` functions are defined in this module as:
 ~~~C++
 // Id(n): nxn identity matrix
 template <typename T>